 - be unable to walk

-- experience quick changes between rapid heart rate and breathing to slow heart rate and shallow breathing
+- experience quick alternations between rapid heart rate and breathing too slowly

 - minimal breathing

 - inability to move or respond to stimuli

 A body temperature below 71.6˚F (22˚C) can result in muscles becoming rigid, blood pressure becoming extremely low or even absent, heart and breathing rates decreasing, and it can ultimately lead to death.

 If someone passes out, shows multiple symptoms listed above, and has a body temperature of 95˚F (35˚C) or lower, call 911 immediately.
 Perform CPR if the person isn’t breathing or doesn’t have a pulse.

 To treat hypothermia, get out of the cold as soon as possible and to a warmer environment.
 Remove any damp or wet clothing and start warming up the middle areas of your body, including your head, neck, and chest, with a heating pad or against the skin of someone with a normal body temperature.
 Drink something warm to gradually increase your body temperature, but don’t have anything alcoholic.

 Even after you begin to feel warm again, stay dry and keep yourself wrapped up in a warm blanket.
 Seek medical help right away to minimize the harm to your body.

 To treat frostbite, soak the affected area in warm water no hotter than 105˚F (40˚C) and wrap it in gauze.
 Keep any toes or fingers affected by frostbite separated from each other to avoid rubbing the areas against each other.
 Do not rub, use, or walk on frostbitten skin, as this can cause tissue damage.
 See your doctor if you still can’t feel anything on your frostbitten skin after 30 minutes.